scivision/cmake-patch-file/README.md

 # CMake patch file

-Use GNU Patch from CMake to patch source/headers/etc.
+Use `git apply` from CMake to patch source/headers/etc. under the build directory, even with untracked files.

-This works on Linux, MacOS, Windows, etc. assuming GNU Patch "patch" is installed.
+This works on Linux, MacOS, Windows, etc. assuming Git is installed.
 We have tested this approach with GCC, Clang, oneAPI, MSVC, MinGW, MSYS2, etc.

 This is a canonical CMake approach using